-As most fans already know, The Witcher is a fantasy series of novels and short stories written by Polish author Andrzej Sapkowski.
+Most fans know that The Witcher is a fantasy series of novels and short stories written by Polish author Andrzej Sapkowski.
 The series revolves around the titular “witcher,” Geralt of Rivia.
-Witchers are mercenaries-for hire that are once-normal humans who got mutated by a combination of medieval science and magic, which makes them superhuman to battle wild beasts and monsters.
+Witchers are mercenaries-for-hire once-normal humans who got mutated by a combination of medieval science and magic, making them superhuman to battle wild beasts and monsters.
 Turning into a witcher is a grueling process called the Trial of the Grasses, and only about a third of those who undergo it survive.

 The books have been adapted into a film (The Hexer), two television series (The Hexer and The Witcher), a trilogy of video games (The Witcher, The Witcher 2: Assassins of Kings, and The Witcher 3: Wild Hunt), and a graphic novel series.
 The series of novels is known as the Witcher Saga.

-The Witcher, while not as ambitious in scale or scope as GOT (Game Of Thrones), has a narrative that develops its diversely-populated universe more rapidly.
-Despite that, the series stories still manage to hold up pretty well in comparison to that other fantasy world and boasts occupants almost as compelling and memorable as well.
+While not as ambitious in scale or scope as GOT (Game Of Thrones), the Witcher has a narrative that rapidly develops its diversely-populated universe.
+Despite that, the series stories still manage to hold up pretty well compared to that other fantasy world and boast occupants almost as compelling and memorable.

-In place of an origin story for its titular protagonist, season one of this supernatural fantasy series serves mostly as an introduction to an unnamed landmass known as the Continent, home to the series’ principal characters and where all the sometimes disturbing and perennially violent action takes place.
-Its a somewhat grey, grim and menacing place that serves as home to people that seem mostly pessimistic about their lives but resigned to their lot.
-For contrast, The Witcher’s dour mood gets occasionally sprinkled with self-aware irony and blatant attempts at humor that sometimes succeed
+In place of an origin story for its titular protagonist, season one of this supernatural fantasy series serves mainly as an introduction to an unnamed landmass known as the Continent, home to the series’ principal characters and where all the sometimes disturbing and perennially violent action takes place.
+It’s a somewhat grey, grim, and menacing place that serves as home to people that seem primarily pessimistic about their lives but resigned to their lot.
+For contrast, The Witcher’s dour mood gets occasionally sprinkled with self-aware irony and blatant attempts at humor that sometimes succeed.

-Confused by the series?
-The show doesn’t ever explicitly state this, but for the bulk of its first season, The Witcher takes place across three timelines.
+Were you confused by the series?
+The show doesn’t explicitly state this, but the Witcher takes place across three timelines for the bulk of its first season.
 The earliest story follows Yennefer of Vengerberg (Anya Chalotra) on her transformative journey to become a sorceress.
 The middle story takes place decades later and follows Geralt on his various adventures (represented by the array of symbols above the text).
-The third timeline follows Cirilla (Freya Allan), a princess on the run after her home, the Kingdom of Cintra gets invaded by the Nilfgaardian Empire.
+The third timeline follows Cirilla (Freya Allan), a princess on the run after her home, the Kingdom of Cintra, invaded by the Nilfgaardian Empire.

-The universe of The Witcher has its own set of rules regarding how its occupants approach life and their beliefs about how reality works that can be summed up by the term destiny and the phrase the law of surprise.
-Free will is not highly regarded as of importance here because everyone knows everything gets predestined to occur, but that doesn’t stop some stubborn people from trying.
+The universe of The Witcher has its own set of rules regarding how its occupants approach life and their beliefs about how reality works that can get summed up by the term destiny and the phrase the law of surprise.
+Free will is not highly regarded as relative because everyone knows everything gets predestined to occur, but that doesn’t stop some stubborn people from trying.
 The law of surprise represents a bet placed on the future.
-It’s given when someone will do anything to offer another person thanks.
-The person owed the favor can then claim, “that which you possess, but do not yet know.”
+It gets given when someone will do anything to offer another person thanks.
+The person owed the favor can then claim “that which you possess, but do not yet know.”

 One of The Witcher’s best qualities is its cast that breathes life into these characters enough to make us want to know them better, and by doing so, make this world more real:

-Yennefer of Vengerberg Yennefer’s story is one of transformation; she develops from an extremely impoverished and deformed pig girl to become a beautiful and powerful sorceress with a lot of issues.
+Yennefer of Vengerberg Yennefer’s story is one of transformation; she develops from a highly impoverished and deformed pig girl to become a beautiful and powerful sorceress with many issues.
 She becomes one of Geralt’s lovers and one of the few people that can get under his skin.
 Their relationship is complicated and full of drama.
 Both Geralt and Yennefer are sterile, which adds another level of tragedy to the mix.
 Yennefer has a hard time accepting the fact and tries various methods of restoring her fertility.

-Cirilla Fiona Elen Riannon, also known as Ciri, the Lion Cub of Cintra, Zireael, and the Lady of Time and Space, is one of the main characters of the Witcher saga.
-She is the princess of Cintra, daughter of Pavetta and Duny (also known as the Urcheon of Erlenwald) and granddaughter of Queen Calanthe.
+Cirilla Fiona Elen Riannon, also known as Ciri, the Lion Cub of Cintra, Israel, and the Lady of Time and Space, is one of the main characters of the Witcher saga.
+She is the princess of Cintra, daughter of Pavetta and Duny (also known as the Urcheon of Erlenwald), and granddaughter of Queen Calanthe.
 She is also Geralt’s destiny and Geralt’s and Yennefer’s adopted daughter, whom much of the plot centered around.
 Ciri is a descendant of Lara Dorren and has the Elder blood, which gives her access to powers that allow her to cross space and time.
-Ciri has ashen grey hair and green emerald eyes, a trait that runs in her family.
+Ciri has ashen grey hair and green emerald eyes, which runs in her family.

 Calanthe is the queen of Cintra and a grandmother of Ciri.
 She dies during the Slaughter of Cintra.

 Dandelion (Polish: Jaskier) is a poet, minstrel, bard, and Geralt’s best friend (although friend may be a stretch).
 The Polish word Jaskier refers to the Buttercup flower (Ranunculus).
 Some of his more famous ballads were about the relationship between Geralt and Yennefer.
-Dandelion is a literary device in human form used for exposition and comic relief, sometimes more successfully than others, The character is sometimes plain annoying
+Dandelion is a literary device in the human form used for exposition and comic relief, sometimes more successfully than others.
+The character is sometimes plain annoying.

-The Witcher season 2 is already filming, and the cast has been officially announced.
-Expect more witchers next year, and for the show to take us to locations from The Witcher books that we’ve never seen before.
+The Witcher season 2 is already filming, with the cast in place.
+Expect more witchers next year and for the show to take us to locations from The Witcher books that we’ve never seen before.
 Henry Cavill, of course, returns as Geralt.